TwinCAT C++ development

 3. Instantiating modules

 The program describes a class, which is instantiated as objects.
-The TwinCAT Module Instance Configurator is used for configuring the instance.
-General configuration elements are: assign task, download symbol information for runtime (TwinCAT Module Instance (TMI) file) or define parameter/interface pointer.
+The TwinCAT Module Instance Configurator is used to configure the instance.
+General configuration elements are: allocate task, download symbol information for runtime (TwinCAT Module Instance (TMI) file), or specify parameter/interface pointers.

 4. Mapping of variables